ispras/scrapy-puppeteer-service/README.md

 ```

 ### **/back** and **/forward**
-These methods help to navigate back and forward to see previously seen pages.
+These POST methods help to navigate back and forward to see previously seen pages.

 Example request body
 ```json5